Jeremy Ross

-Jeremy Spencer Ross (born March 16, 1988) is a former American football wide receiver and return specialist.
-He was signed by the New England Patriots as an undrafted free agent in 2011.
-He played college football at California.
+Jeremy Spencer Ross (born March 16, 1988) is an American former professional football wide receiver and return specialist.
+He played college football for the California Golden Bears and was signed by the New England Patriots as an undrafted free agent in 2011.

-Ross has also been a member of the Indianapolis Colts, Green Bay Packers, Detroit Lions, Baltimore Ravens, Oakland Raiders, New York Jets, and Arizona Cardinals.
+Ross was also a member of the Indianapolis Colts, Green Bay Packers, Detroit Lions, Baltimore Ravens, Oakland Raiders, New York Jets, and Arizona Cardinals.

 Professional career

 New England Patriots

-Ross signed with the New England Patriots on July 25, 2011, after going unselected in the 2011 NFL Draft.
+Ross signed with the New England Patriots on July 25, 2011, after going unselected in the 2011 NFL draft.
 The Patriots released him on August 30 for final roster cuts before the start the regular season.

 Indianapolis Colts

 The Indianapolis Colts signed Ross to the practice squad on September 28, 2011.
 He was released by the Colts on August 31, 2012.

 Green Bay Packers

 The Green Bay Packers signed Ross to their practice squad on October 17, 2012.
 He was promoted to the team's active roster on December 1.
 He committed a crucial muff on a punt return in a playoff-game loss to the San Francisco 49ers on January 12, 2013, which resulted in a 49ers' touchdown.

 Ross was released by the Packers on September 23, 2013, after committing a crucial fumble on a kickoff in the first quarter of the previous day's game, which led to a Cincinnati Bengals' touchdown.
 He played in eight regular-season games for the Packers over the past two seasons, averaged 17.9 yards on nine kickoff returns, 20.5 yards on six punt returns and made one catch for 8 yards.